jennygreene88/haskell/fizzbuzz/README.md

 Open the GHCi command line.

-Navigate to the fizzbuzz directory using the `cd` command, adjusting the path as necessary:
+Navigate to the Fizzbuzz directory using the `cd` command, adjusting the path as necessary:

 ```
 :cd C:\...\Fizzbuzz\